 I do not know what advantage we believed that removing the springs conferred, but on our flights down the hill their absence frequently proved to be quite painful.
 Sitting on the boards of the flexi and steering with our feet we had to keep perfectly straight, or the turning of the wheels at speed would result in us being pitched off of the flexi to bump and roll and skid the rest of the way down the hill on elbows and knees and faces and rear ends.
 The amount of skin that was left on that asphalt surface was impressive, when you consider that every kid in the neighborhood wanted his turn on the flexi.
 I can’t begin to count the bottles of iodine, mercurichrome, and other antiseptic liquids that were splashed over raw body parts which were missing skin because of that stupid flexi.

 Another daredevil attraction that we boys could’t pass up was messing around with heights.
-Anything which got us up off of the ground made us feel untethered, like birds, and able to throw off the shackles of gravity which sought to limit us to a terrestrial existence.
+Anything which got us up off of the ground made us feel untethered, like birds, and able to throw off the shackles of gravity which sought to limit us to a boring, terrestrial existence.
 There was a big pine tree in our front yard that was probably fifty feet high.
 From the top one could see for many miles in all directions, even to the Coronado Islands which lie south of San Diego and actually belong to Mexico.
 We boys would spend hours in that tree, frequently crawling out and balancing on the larger branches as far out as would hold our weight, and then swaying up and down and back and forth in the wind.
 This practice lasted for several years until I discovered that a huge species of spider which was colored much like the bark of that tree lived there.
 Heights were exhilarating but spiders are terrifying, so that pretty well ended my tree climbing days.

 Probably the most dangerous stunt which any of us ever pulled off however involved becoming a human flame thrower.
-We enjoyed aiming a stream of hairspray through a flame which created an exciting blowtorch effect, but that was not enough of a thrill for the more adventurous of us.
+We enjoyed aiming a stream of hairspray through a flame which created an exciting blowtorch effect, but that was not enough of a thrill for one of the more adventurous of us.
 Something with a little bit more ‘flare’, if you will, was needed and Larry Stang was the first to find out what that something would be.
-Larry was a smoker who had his own Zippo lighter, and one day while refilling his lighter with the highly flammable lighter fluid Larry had his epiphany.
+Larry was an older teen and a smoker who had his own Zippo lighter, and one day while refilling his lighter with the highly flammable lighter fluid Larry had his epiphany.
 Unknown to everyone else, Larry tried his new trick and it worked.
-He could hardly wait for the big moment when he would stun and amaze the crowd with his new capability.
+He could hardly wait for the big moment when he would stun and amaze the crowd with his new-found capability.

 That big moment came a few weeks after Larry’s epiphany.
 We were all hanging out at the recreation center which was the nucleus of our neighborhood, talking and joking and pretty much doing what teenagers do everywhere where there is a little spare time in the day.
 Nobody took any notice when Larry pulled a can of lighter fluid from his back pocket and dug his Zippo out of a pocket in front.
 Straightening the plastic nipple of the can into the ‘open’ position Larry proceeded to squirt a sizable amount of the fluid into his mouth.
 We all stopped talking in mid sentence and stood looking at Larry with our jaws hanging agape.
 Assured of a good and appreciative audience, Larry flicked the striker on his lighter and produced the pilot light through which he blew a blast of the fluid.